jessemonroy650/googleMapExamples/README.md

 2. Does a reverse geocoding lookup (latlong to street Address)
 3. Does a geolocation lookup (or GPS, if available), which returns latlong, then draws a map and does a reverse geocoding lookup.

+Before reading the tutorial, read [Notes on map production.md](Notes on map production.md).
+This contains debbugging notes, but reading it first will help with understanding some parts of this tutorial.

+The full tutorial is [here](Tutorial.md).

 ## Make it Happen ##
 These instructions are for Linux, *BSD, *nix, and OSX.